|Myths and legends of the market|

 Her comrades quailed.
 “Someone stop her!
 This is suicide!
 They will kill us all!”

 And so it seemed they would.
 As they pulled back the arms of their monstrous trebuchets you could hear the buyside soldiers laugh.
-“Finish them off, Melvin!” cackled one.
+“Finish them off, Shorty!” cackled one.
 “We’ll be having brokers for breakfast in the morning!”

 But then the brave little negotiator shrieked at the top of her lungs, “EXPECTO GAMESTOPIBUS!!!”
 And there, in the sky, a dazzling, luminous, snorting apparition appeared.
 A great, pearlescent, archer, flinging arrows of burning destruction into the crowded shorts of the buy-side.